Helping young people connect with wildlife and improve their emotional wellbeing

 These sessions are all about wildlife and their habitats and what young people can do to help wildlife local to them.
 Activities may include creating bee and hedgehog homes, traditional woodland crafts and wildlife identification, as well as some mindfulness activities.

-Wild Wellbeing and Wild About are both half-day or one-day sessions and can either be booked individually or as a block of six weekly sessions.
+Wild Wellbeing and Wild About are both 2-hour sessions and can either be booked individually or as a block of six weekly sessions.

 Forest School sessions